 “The court has decided to sentence Kung Raiya…to one year and six months on charges of incitement to commit a felony committed in Phnom Penh,” Presiding Judge Heng Sokna announced to a packed courtroom shortly before 3 p.m.

 Mr. Raiya was arrested by police from the Interior Ministry’s central security department while walking to class at Phnom Penh’s Khemarak University on the afternoon of August 21.
 The 25-year-old political science student was subsequently charged with incitement for asking in a Facebook post two weeks earlier if anyone would “dare to make a color revolution with me?”

 His lawyer, Sam Sokong, decried his client’s 18-month prison sentence, calling it an absurd punishment for a young man guilty only of expressing himself online.

 “He thought that in a democratic society freedom of expression would be respected.
 But when he exercised his right he was charged for it,” Mr. Sokong said.
 “I think freedom of expression was violated in our country.”

 “The sentence itself is serious, based on the possible sentence stated in the law,” he added.
 Incitement to commit a felony carries a maximum penalty of two years’ imprisonment.

-Speaking outside the courtroom, a defiant Mr. Raya said he would appeal the verdict and questioned the integrity of the country’s judiciary.
+Speaking outside the courtroom, a defiant Mr. Raiya said he would appeal the verdict and questioned the integrity of the country’s judiciary.

 “This is nothing unusual for the courts in Cambodia.
-It is just like this,” Mr. Raya said.
+It is just like this,” Mr. Raiya said.
 “This is not only unjust for me, but also unjust for the entire Cambodian people.”

 Am Sam Ath, technical supervisor for rights group Licadho, said the decision constituted a “threat” by the government aimed at stifling political debate through fear.